cgwire/kitsu/docs/getting-started-artist/README.md

 ## Fill your timesheet

 Every day, you can declare how much time you spent on each task.
-On your **My Tasks** page, go to the **Timesheets** tab.
+On your **My Tasks** page, go to the **Timesheets** tab (1).
 Or click on the shortcut on top of the screen.

 ![Timesheets](../img/getting-started/timesheets.png)

-You need to move the cursor (1) next to each task accordingly to the number of hours spent.
-You can also go quicker and click on the **1**, **4**, or **8** hours buttons (2).
+You need to move the cursor (3) next to each task accordingly to the number of hours spent.
+You can also go quicker and click on the **1**, **4**, or **8** hours buttons (4).

-If one day you miss your declaration, you can click on the today date (3), and go back in time and select the day you have missed.
+If one day you miss your declaration, you can click on the today date (2), and go back in time and select the day you have missed.
+If you didn't work, you can tag the day as an **Day Off** (5).

 ![Timesheets change the date](../img/getting-started/timesheet_change_date.png)